 A second Netflix produced movie from 2019 that was released theatrically for award consideration was The Two Popes.

 Directed by Fernando Meirelles (City of God), this film starred Anthony Hopkins as Pope Benedict XVI and Jonathan Pryce as Cardinal Jorge Mario Bergoglio.

-In the film, Pope Benedict tries to convince the Cardinal to resign his archbishop duties and admits himself that he is ready to abdicate the papacy.
+In the film, Pope Benedict tries to convince the Cardinal to resign his archbishop duties and admits that he is ready to abdicate the papacy.

 Both Hopkins and Pryce picked up Oscar and Golden Globe nominations, but the drama film failed to win any significant awards.

 Frost/Nixon is a drama movie based on a play by the same name by Peter Morgan.

 Ron Howard directs the film, making it look very much like a stageplay.